cockroachdb/docs/v20.1/backup.md

 ### Users and privileges

 The `system.users` table stores your users and their passwords.
-To restore your users, you must first backup the `system.users` table, and then use [this procedure](restore.html#restoring-users-from-system-users-backup).
+To restore your users and privilege [grants](grant.html), do a full cluster backup and restore the cluster to a fresh cluster with no user data.
+You can also backup the `system.users` table, and then use [this procedure](restore.html#restoring-users-from-system-users-backup).

-Restored tables inherit privilege grants from the target database; they do not preserve privilege grants from the backed up table because the restoring cluster may have different users.

-Table-level privileges must be [granted to users](grant.html) after the restore is complete.

 ### Backup types

-CockroachDB offers two types of backups: full and incremental.
+CockroachDB offers two types of backups: [full](#full-backups) and [incremental](#incremental-backups).

 #### Full backups